canonical/robotics-actions-workflows/README.md

 - [publish.yaml](.github/workflows/publish.yaml) - the workflow to publish the snap.
 - [keepalive.yaml](.github/workflows/keepalive.yaml) - keeps scheduled workflows alive.
 - [promote.yaml](.github/workflows/promote.yaml) - the workflow to promote the snap on the store.
+- [generic-upstream-monitor.yaml](.github/workflows/generic-upstream-monitor.yaml) - the workflow to monitor new upstream versions.
+- [upstream-gh-tag-monitor.yaml](.github/workflows/upstream-gh-tag-monitor.yaml) - the workflow to monitor new tag on an upstream repository.

 ### The snap workflow